haroldcheney/haroldcheney.github.io/_compositions/d-minor.md

 I remember struggling to figure out what note to use for the right hand in the third beat of measure 19.
-It finally occurred to me that it didn't need to be a note--I could make it a rest.
+It finally occurred to me that it didn't need to be a note---I could make it a rest.
 That was a lightbulb moment for me.

 Audio is performed by Finale.